Obama makes push on Syria, to examine Russian proposal on chemical weapons

-WASHINGTON The Obama administration on Monday turned up the pressure on a skeptical Congress to support U.S. military action in Syria while closely examining a Russian proposal to put Syria's chemical weapons under international control.
+WASHINGTON The Obama administration on Monday turned up the pressure on a skeptical Congress to support U.S. military action in Syria but said it would closely examine a Russian proposal to put Syria's chemical weapons under international control.

-U.S. President Barack Obama planned six television interviews on Monday, and was due to visit the Capitol on Tuesday to make his case to lawmakers from both parties before making a televised address from the White House in the evening.
+U.S. President Barack Obama planned six television interviews on Monday, and was due to visit the Capitol on Tuesday to make his case to lawmakers before making a televised address from the White House in the evening.

-"It basically throws a bit of a wrench into the administration's approach," said Robert Danin, a Middle East expert at the Council on Foreign Relations.
-"But it may be a welcome wrench."
+State Department spokeswoman Marie Harf later said in Washington the United States had "deep skepticism about it" and did not want it to be used as a stalling tactic.

-Some lawmakers reacted positively to the Russian plan.
-Senator Dianne Feinstein, Democratic chairwoman of the Senate Intelligence Committee, said Russia could be "most effective" in encouraging Assad to place his chemical arsenal under U.N. control.
+U.N.
+Secretary General Ban Ki-moon said he was considering asking the Security Council to demand Syria move its chemical arms stocks to Syrian sites where they can be safely stored and destroyed.
+Britain and France also gave the idea tentative support.

-The U.S. Senate test is expected to hold a test vote on vote on Wednesday on whether to authorize military action in response to the August 21 chemical weapons attack in a Damascus neighborhood that Washington says killed 1,400 people.
+Obama's intensifying lobbying came ahead of a crucial U.S. Senate test vote expected on Wednesday on whether to authorize military action in response to last month's chemical weapons attack against Syrian civilians.

 Some members of Congress said Obama has lost support for a strike over the last week and polls indicated Americans, weary after wars in Afghanistan and Iraq, strongly opposed military action.